JsCommunity/promise-toolbox/README.md

 #### Creation

-A disposable is a simple object, containing a value and a dispose function:
+A disposable is a simple object, which contains a dispose function and possibily a value:

 ```js
 const disposable = { value: db, dispose: () => db.close() };